segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/destination-plugins/1flow-swift.md

 [1Flow](https://1flow.ai/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is a leading in-app user survey and messaging platform for Mobile app and SaaS businesses.

-Using 1Flow, you can reach users _in-the-moment_ while they are interacting with your website or application, to collect highly contextual user insights that help you improve your product offering and customer experience.
+Using 1Flow, you can reach users _in-the-moment_ while they are interacting with your website or application to collect highly contextual user insights that help you improve your product offering and customer experience.

 ## Getting started

 1. From the Segment web app, click **Catalog**, then search for **1Flow Mobile Plugin**.
 2. Click **Add Destination**.
 4. Select an existing Source to connect to 1Flow Mobile Plugin.
-5. Go to 1flow.ai -> Settings -> Project Settings, copy the 1Flow project key, and paste it into the Destination Settings in Segment.
+5. Go to **1flow.ai > Settings > Project Settings**, copy the 1Flow project key, and paste it into the Destination Settings in Segment.
 6. Depending on the mobile source you’ve selected, include 1Flow's library by adding the following lines to your dependency configuration.

 ## Adding the dependency